deep-inamdar/Planet_Labs_Technical_Assessment/README.md

 3) All functions were designed to be generalizable.
 In this task, I was assigned to calculate the rate of change from vegetation to soil.
-Using the developed functions, the program can easily be modified to look at different types of changes (e.g., vegetation to soil).
+Using the developed functions, the program can easily be modified to look at different types of changes (e.g., soil to vegetation).
 The functions were also designed to handle multiple classes that can be differentiated by thresholding NDVI.
-For instance, the program could be modified to identify soil, sparse vegetation and dense vegetation classes to understand how the scene is change over the growing period.
+For instance, the program could be modified to identify soil, sparse vegetation and dense vegetation classes to understand how the scene changes over the growing period.
 4) The time series mask could be expanded to remove water from the scene using spectral indices that exploit information in the blue end of the spectrum.
    In this analysis, NDVI<0 were unclassified.
 Given that water typically has a